 How to Grow Strawflowers For Your Cut Flower Garden From Seed Indoors

-Strawflower petals (they are modified leaves called bracts) are like stiff paper and hold their shape and color as well as dried flowers.
-These bracts serve to protect the tender flower parts within until they are ready to open and be pollinated
+Strawflower petals (modified leaves called bracts) are like stiff paper and hold their shape and color as well as dried flowers.
+These bracts protect the tender flower parts until they are ready to open and be pollinated

 Strawflowers, which are members of the aster family, are heat-loving and drought-tolerant plants.
 Their green leaves are covered in dense hairs that protect the plant from drying out.

-Strawflowers are the perfect cut flower for any summer or early fall bouquet.
+These are some of the many reasons I love adding strawflowers to any summer or early fall bouquet.

 Find more posts about growing a cut flower garden.